-- 5. Fire hydrants with hose and nozzle

-- 6. Flare kits (if applicable)

-- 7. Fire axe

-- 8. First aid kit or trauma kit (properly stocked and maintained) - 9.
-Smoke alarms to protect all accommodation spaces (and connected to central alarm) - 10.
+- 5. Fire hydrants with hose and nozzle - 6.
+Flare kits (if applicable) - 7.
+Fire axe - 8.
+First aid kit or trauma kit (properly stocked and maintained) - 9.
+Smoke alarms to protect all accommodation spaces - 10.
 Emergency lighting - 11.
 Fire detection system to detect engine room fires (46 CFR 27.203) - 12.
 Remote engine fuel shutoff valve (46 CFR 27.207) - 13.
-Heat or flame detector in galley - 14.
-Externally activated fire extinguishers in engine room - 15.
-Remote manual engine shutdown - 16.
-Remote starter for fire pump - 17.
-Posted safety notices, placards and warning signs - 18.
-Placarded storage area appropriate for flammable products
+Heat or flame detector in galley as required by regulation

+- 14. Remote manual engine shutdown as required by regulation - 15.
+Remote starter for fire pump as required by regulation - 16.
+Posted safety notices, placards and warning signs as required by regulation - 17.
+Placarded storage area appropriate for flammable products as required by regulation